Trackwork Handbook

 [Contents] [Track Design]

 Even the most beautiful locomotives, equipment and scenery are no pleasure if trains don’t stay on the track or don’t look great traveling along it.
-While prototypical modeling occasionally results in models that simply aren’t suited to reliable operation, most derailments and other operational and appearance issues can be traced to avoidable trackwork problems.
+While prototypical modeling occasionally results in models that simply aren’t suited to reliable operation, most derailments and other operational and appearance issues can be traced to avoidable workmanship and trackwork problems.

 The time and care invested in every step of planning and installing track will invariably be paid back many times over.
 This is especially true for modular trackwork.
 While applicable to all trackwork, the emphasis in what follows is on Free-mo trackwork.
 Everything recommended here is intended to conform to the U.S. Free-mo standard.
 Northern California Free-mo has created a set of guidelines providing more detailed recommendations while remaining entirely consistent with the Free-mo standard.
 The group's DCC guidelines can be found in a separate document.